railcore/railcore.github.io/customization/12v_fans.md

 ## Complete wiring:
 In review, the four-wire fan will be wired:
 1. Ground to any ground
-2. Power to 12v power
+2. Power to constant 12v power
 3. Control PWM to the Ground pin of a FAN port
 4. (Optional) Fan rotation speed reporting via diode to `PB6`